aviate-labs/agent-go/README.md

 ## Testing

-There are two types of tests within this repository; the normal go tests and [DFX](https://github.com/dfinity/sdk) dependent tests.
-The test suite will run a local replica through DFX to run some e2e tests.
-If you do not have it installed then those tests will be ignored.
+This repository contains two types of tests: standard Go tests and [PocketIC](https://github.com/dfinity/pocketic) -dependent tests.
+The test suite runs a local PocketIC server using the installed pocket-ic-server to execute some end-to-end (e2e) tests.
+If pocket-ic-server is not installed, those specific tests will be skipped.

 ```shell
 go test -v ./...